Baton Rouge Folklife Survey

 Participation by College Students

 College faculty members are invited to participate by offering service learning opportunities for their students.
-Student could participate in a number of ways:
+Students could participate in a number of ways:

 - write about a Baton Rouge tradition